MHA summons Bengal DGP, Chief Secretary after Nadda convoy attack

 New Delhi, Dec 11: The report sent by the Governor of West Bengal following the attack on BJP chief J P Nadda's convoy mentions lack of adequate security.
 Nadda's convoy was attacked in Bengal on Thursday and the Governor's report says that there was inadequate security at that time.

-Meanwhile the Ministry of Home Affairs has summoned the DGP and Chief Secretary of West Bengal on December 14.
+Meanwhile, the Ministry of Home Affairs has summoned the DGP and Chief Secretary of West Bengal on December 14.

 The Governor's report also said that the local police should have strictly followed the security protocol and during the incident, the protocols were ignored.